| |

 Canning Whole Foods from the Garden

 Here is a quick reference to all our family canning recipes on the blog.
-I know you will enjoy them as they are packed with sunshine fresh flavor.
+You will enjoy them as they are packed with sunshine and fresh flavor.
 And I know if you have not canned food you may be a little timid about starting the process.
 I know you can be successful in preparing and canning seasonal fruits & vegetables for your family.

 While canning your own homegrown fruits and vegetables it’s not a necessity these days, with our newfound emphasis on healthy living, it is a way to ensure your family has only the freshest foods available during the winter months.